 If accepted, the student must reenter under the admissions, academic, and administrative policies of the current catalog.
+The student must be aware that additional fees (e.g., book, online programs, etc.) are required and should be arranged with the FA dept.

 The student must abide by the terms of the Appeals Board for reentry.
 The student must have his/her financial account current at the time of reentry.